OpenOSOrg/openos/content/src/README.md

 # Directory to keep code and scripts

 - lecture_demos - various snippets of code we have talked through or shown in class
+   * [parser] - handout code from the first parser assignment
    * [fork, exec and pipe examples](lec3/README.md) - examples used in abstractions and demoed in class
    * [deb](lec6/README.md) - examples of how components from executable file result in the memory regions in the virtual address space, debugging multiple threads
    * [fsexample](fslec1/README.md) - simple program to copy a file